drahosj/308labs/lab-07/lab07.md

 ~~~

 ## Task for this lab
 Note that the function `device_write` in `hello-file.c` only prints out an alert message saying that such an operation is not supported yet.
-The task for this lab will be for the student to complete the `device_write` function.
+The task for this lab will be for the student to complete the `device_write` function in `hello-file.c` so that:
+ - What was written to the device is read by the kernel module
+ - The kernel module then prints back out what was written, but in reverse order
+   - For example, if "Hello world!" was written to the device(i.e., echo "Hello world!" > /dev/cpre308), the kernel module should print out "!dlrow olleH"

 Create a new directory in your `lab-07` folder called `hello-file-complete`.
-Copy `hello-file.c` over into the newly created folder, and this version should be worked on.
+Copy `hello-file.c` over into the newly created folder, and complete the function `device_write` in this version of `hello-file.c`.

 # Conclusion
 With the extra credit included you will have developed an almost complete print server application which clients can use the server by including a single `.h` file and linking against a single shared library.
 When they print a file that job is sent to the server running as a system daemon.
 The daemon chooses which printer it can send the job to and handles getting it to that printer.
 The job is sent to the kernel through a character device and in theory from the kernel it could easily be transmitted over a USB port or network to a physical printer.
 Note that this is not just a made up lab example.
 Although somewhat simplified, this is in fact how many systems actually work on Linux including `CUPS` print server, `Wayland` display server, `X11` display server, `Apache2` web server, `DBUS` IPC protocol, and many other Linux programs.